adbar/courlan/README.rst

 Separate `the wheat from the chaff <https://en.wiktionary.org/wiki/separate_the_wheat_from_the_chaff>`_ and optimize crawls by focusing on non-spam HTML pages containing primarily text.
 Most helpers revolve around the ``strict`` and ``language`` arguments:

+- Heuristics for triage of links
    - Targeting spam and unsuitable content-types
    - Language-aware filtering
+   - Crawl management
-- URL validation and (basic) normalization
+- URL handling
+   - Validation
+   - Canonicalization/Normalization
-- Sampling by domain name
+   - Sampling
 - Command-line interface (CLI) and Python tool